 The Day of Gracious Giving is an annual one-day giving challenge in support of K’s Highest Priorities, Financial Aid and Faculty Resources.
 Gifts to the Kalamazoo College Fund provide students with the resources they need to develop critical thinking skills through a rigorous liberal arts education.

-Since 1974, Kalamazoo College students have celebrated the Day of Gracious Living, a surprise reprieve from classes for one day in the month of May to live graciously.
+Since 1974, Kalamazoo College students have celebrated the Day of Gracious Living, a surprise reprieve from classes for one day during Spring term to live graciously.
 This tradition now has an additional meaning for K alumni as a day to give graciously.